Will-Hines/CPE551_FinalProject/README.md

 ## Main Contributions of Each Team Member
 ### Danielle
-Wrote the main file and handled the writing of all tests
+Wrote the main.ipynb and tests.py files and all test cases
 ### Will
-Wrote data_analyzer
+Wrote data_analyzer.py and dataset_loader.py
 ### Jason
-Wrote appliance.py
+Wrote appliance.py and display.py, performed testing and various small fixes to ensure interoperability between files